 The Swimming Pool is closed annually for one week mid-August for deep cleaning and any essential maintenance.

 Event information will be displayed around the Sports Centre in advance of these dates, and on the University Portal.
-The sports facilities have limited opening hours during the Christmas and New Year holidays.
+The sports facilities have reduced opening hours during the Christmas and New Year holidays.

-Please contact a Sports Attendant, Duty Officer or Receptionist in an emergency and/or for first aid.
+Please contact a Duty Officer, Sports Attendant or Sports Receptionist in case of an emergency.

-Items such as tennis rackets, golf clubs, etc. are available for hire at a nominal charge.
+Items such as tennis rackets, golf clubs, etc. are available for hire*.
 A membership card, ID card or cash deposit must be lodged against any item hired.
 A charge will be made for any breakage or damage.
 Disposable items such as shuttlecocks, golf balls, etc. can be purchased.